nvdnkpr/com.jasonkneen.tabgroup/readme.md

 * Works on Android, iOS

 ### Wishlist
-* more options for customisation, positioning (top / bottom)
 * ability to open lightweight sub-windows in Android, keep TabGroup visible
 * simulate left, right buttons and iOS style title bar in Android
 * replace iOS titlebar with custom version with support for left, right buttons